Histology Guide

 TEM

-Peripheral Nerve
+Peripheral Nerves

 Peripheral nerves contain the axons of both motor neurons and sensory neurons that connect with the spinal cord.
 They are surrounded by multiple layers of connective tissue.